Anna Pavlova: Marius Petipa

 At the height of Petipa's strict academicism, the public was taken aback by Pavlova's style, a combination of a gift that paid little heed to academic rules: she frequently performed with bent knees, bad turnout, misplaced port de bras and incorrectly placed tours.
-Such a style, in many ways, harked back to the time of the romantic ballet and the great ballerinas of old.
+Such a style, in many ways, harkened back to the time of the romantic ballet and the great ballerinas of old.